Skip to main content

 Education and Training

-I received my Ph.D. from the Department of Molecular Biophysics and Biochemistry at Yale University in 1975, and sub-sequently conducted research as a postdoctoral fellow with Paul Greengard (Yale University School of Medicine) and Mordecai Blaustein (Washington University School of Medicine).
 I came to the University of Maryland School of Medicine as an Assistant Professor of Physiology in 1979, and was promoted to Professor in 1990.
 I also have a secondary appointment as Professor of Psychiatry.
-At the present time my laboratory is funded by the National Institute of Child Health and Development (NIH).
-I have been the recipient of Alfred P. Sloan Foundation, Guggenheim, and Fogarty Inter-national fellowships.
+I have been the recipient of Alfred P. Sloan Foundation (1979), Guggenheim (1991), and Fogarty International (1991) fellowships.
 During the 1991-92 academic year, I was on sabbatical leave in the laboratory of Martin Raff (University College London) studying programmed cell death (apoptosis) during brain development.
-My past research focused on the molecular structure and function of ion channels in excitable membranes and I continue to be co-coursemaster of "Ion Channels", offered annually to second-year Ph.D. students.
-I have been Director of Graduate Education for the Program in Neuroscience since 2011.
+My laboratory is funded by the National Institute of Environmental Health Sciences (NIH) for a project on the mechanism by which prenatal exposure to toxic environmental factors induces autism in humans and autistic-like behavior in mice.

 Highlighted Publications